top of page

 3. Third-Party Contributions

-1. Such financial support conventionally attracts less income and requires excellent, incredible, engaging content to motivate the customer base to donate.
+1. Such financial support typically attracts lower income and requires excellent, engaging content to motivate the customer base to donate.

 2. To illustrate, Khan Academy functions with the help of its audience.

-E-learning is a highly demanding area nowadays which keeps moving forward fast.
+E-learning is a highly demanding field nowadays that keeps advancing rapidly.
 You should develop the original idea and features to make your educational platform on-demand.
 Then, discuss and assess the cost and deadlines of your project in partnership with certified tech teams, and you are all ready to build the on-demand e-learning software.
 We’ve considered Coursera as a basis to perform the estimations you can see below:

-This guest post is authored by Yuliya Melnik, a technical writer at Cleveroad, a web and mobile app development company in Ukraine.
+This guest post was written by Yuliya Melnik, a technical writer at Cleveroad, a web and mobile app development company in Ukraine.

 bottom of page